-In late 2015 the SASR established its first-ever "in-service" philanthropic initiative to support serving and transitioning soldiers, called the Wanderers Education Program, which in May 2016 will be transitioned over to the SASR's official charity, the SAS Resources Fund, as a sub-fund within Trust No3.
+In late 2015 the SASR established its first-ever "in-service" philanthropic initiative to support serving and transitioning soldiers, called the Wanderers Education Program, which in May 2016 was formally embedded in the SASR's official charity, the SAS Resources Fund, as a sub-fund within Trust No3.

 The Wanderers Education Program was initially endowed with \$250,000 from three founding benefactors - VGI Partners, the Angela Wright Bennett Foundation, and the Joye family - to support merit-based applications by SASR Operators to pursue further study at leading Australian educational institutions.
+About \$1.5 million in generous donations from a small number of vetted Australians has since been raised in total.